Leading trips, exploring social topics you care about

 - Get on the Bus trips: half-day and daylong projects in our region

-- Campus Kitchen trips: delivery shifts, diversion shifts in dining halls, cooking shifts, and service trips focused on food insecurity
+- Campus Kitchen trips: delivery shifts, diversion shifts in dining halls, dry meal packing events, and service trips focused on food insecurity

-- Global trips to Peru and the Dominican Republic
+- Service & cultural immersion trips to Puerto Rico and the Dominican Republic

-- Weekend trips: regional experiences focused on social issues
+- Weekend trips: regional experiences focused on social topics

-Please review application questions, expectations, and each cohort's curriculum topics before applying.
+Please review application questions, expectations, and each cohort's curriculum topics for more information.

 Our leaders have the unique opportunity to develop their leadership capacities through the lenses of service and social justice.
-Through hands-on experiences and weekly meetings, STEP UP leaders become more knowledgeable about best practices in community engagement and service-learning.
+Through hands-on experiences and group meetings, leaders become more knowledgeable about best practices in community engagement and service-learning.

-As they develop reflection facilitation skills, STEP UP leaders learn how to engage in meaningful discussion about complex social issues.
-STEP UP leaders are trained to cultivate sustainable, mutually beneficial relationships with communities and teach trip participants to do the same.
+As they develop reflection facilitation skills, leaders learn how to engage in meaningful discussion about complex social topics.
+Our leaders are trained to cultivate sustainable, mutually beneficial relationships with communities and teach trip participants to do the same.

 Leaders are expected to:

-- Attend a new leader orientation on Thursday, May 2 from 5 - 6 p.m.
+- Attend a new leader orientation in April.

 - Commit to a yearlong term as a student leader.